theQuietTraveler/phaselimiter-gui/README.md

 ## Version History

-- **v1.0.0** - Initial release with professional mastering pipeline
+- **v1.0.0** - Initial vibe-coded release
 - **v1.1.0** - Fixed peaking issues and improved audio quality
 - **v1.2.0** - Added LUFS targeting and bass preservation

 ---

-**Note**: This application is designed for professional audio mastering.
+**Note**: This is a working prototype built out of frustration with slow online tools.
+It's functional but could use improvement by better programmers.
 For best results, use high-quality source material and appropriate target LUFS levels for your intended playback environment.